nlstrait/Spark/README.md

 ### `Source/`
 Top-level directory for Spark's source code.

+### `mixdowns-example`
+An example folder holding mixdowns.
+For use in quickly testing Spark.

 ### `Spark.jucer`
 JUCE project configuration.
 Necessary for managing Spark through the Projucer.